scorpiosixnine/smalls/README.md

 Unfortunately, many underwear items are not designed to be worn with other clothing, so can't be equipped until the main armour has been removed.
 This can cause a moment where the NPC appears to be naked.
 If you enable this option, Smalls will attempt to equip the underwear on the NPC as soon as it is added, which will be long before you are looting it.
 This may work for a small number of underwear items, but more likely it will result in lots of NPCs wandering around in _only_ their underwear!
 Use at your own risk!

+- Reset items list to defaults

+Clicking on this option causes Smalls to reset its list of underwear, and to re-read it from the configuration files.
+This will happen once you've closed the MCM.
+See below for more details on how to configure the item list.

+- Enable Logging

+In general, you don't need the logging and should keep it disabled.
+If you are having problems, you might want to turn it on, and take a look in `{HOME}\Documents\My Games\Skyrim Special Edition\Logs\Script\User\Smalls.0.log`.
+This should contain a running commentary of what Smalls is doing.

+## Item Configuration

+Smalls keeps a list of items, which it uses to assign random underwear to NPCs as you encounter them.

+Each item that Smalls knows about can be set to one of the following categories:

+- unisex; used for males and females
+- male; used for males only
+- female; used for females only; entries with this category should be one-pieces or sets that include both tops & bottoms in a single clothing item
+- female top; used for females tops only; if an item from this list is picked, then it is paired with a random item from female bottom
+- female bottom; used for female bottoms only
+- ignore; smalls knows that this is underwear, but doesn't use it
+- remove; when you close Smalls, this item will be removed from the list of known underwear

+This is not very sophisticated, and does not yet try to match tops & bottoms, or pick appropriate underwear for specific profession, races, tribes, etc. All of these considerations are things I'd like to improve, but... you've got to start somewhere.
 ### Default Items

 The Smalls mod itself doesn't contain any underwear, so you need to install one or more other mods that do, and then tell Smalls to use them.